camptocamp/pre-commit-merge-helm-values/README.md

 Available options:

-- `--helmfile` Unix style pathname pattern expansion used to find the Helmfile files, default is `**/helmfile-base.yaml`
+- `--helmfile` Unix style pathname pattern expansion used to find the Helmfile files, default is `**/helmfile-base.yaml`.
-- `--pre-commit` Run pre-commit hooks to call on the modified files (comma separated)
+- `--pre-commit` Run pre-commit hooks to call on the modified files (comma separated).
-- `--pre-commit-skip` Skip the pre-commit hooks, default is `merge-helm-values`
+- `--pre-commit-skip` Skip the pre-commit hooks, default is `merge-helm-values`.
-- `--no-pre-commit` Do not run pre-commit hooks
+- `--no-pre-commit` Do not run pre-commit hooks.
+- `--ignore-folder` Folder that should be ignored, can be used multiple times.

 If you use the `--no-pre-commit` option, be sure that the files are not modified by the pre-commit hooks.